-Since centuries food additives have been a part of our menus to enhance flavor and appearance.
-Any chemical substance that is added to food during preparation or storage which affects the quality of the food item is considered to be a food additive.
+Food additives have been a part of our menus since ages to enhance flavor and appearance.
+Any chemical substance that is added to food during preparation or storage that affects the quality of the food item is considered to be a food additive.
 There are many ways through which food additives enter our palates; they are generally added during processing, packaging or storage of food products.

 Common food additives